 You can purchase pre-chilled bulbs or chill them yourself in dry cold storage (40-45 F./4-7 C.) for at least 12 weeks using a suitable cold frame, unheated basement, or refrigerator (without vegetables).
-Tender bulbs, on the other hand, which bloom throughout summer and fall, are extremely sensitive to cold conditions and thrive in the southern climates.
+Tender bulbs, on the other hand, which bloom throughout summer and fall, are

 When to Plant Bulbs in the South

 When deciding when to plant bulbs in the South, always check a bulb’s growing requirements beforehand to ensure proper planting.
 Bulbs should typically be planted as soon as possible to prevent them from drying.

 Winter garden bulbs and hardy spring-flowering bulbs (tulips, crocuses, daffodils, and hyacinths) are planted in the fall.
 While northern states typically plant their hardy bulbs in September or October, here in the South, planting can be extended well into November and even December.

 Knowing how to plant bulbs in the South is as important as when to plant bulbs in the South.
 Most flower garden bulbs require well-drained soil to prevent them from rotting.
 To improve the quality of your soil, you can work in some sand and compost.
 Depending on the variety, most bulbs are planted in a sunny location of the garden while others can tolerate lightly shaded conditions.